samuelhward/LOCUST_IO/README.md

 * Warn if writing to a filetype which holds less data than class instance currently holds - i.e. data will go missing! e.g. class has a "colour" and wants to write to a GEQDSK file (which doesn't have a colour field)
 * Add a feature to warn if pre-existing file exists when writing out (to stop unwanted overwriting)
 * need to decide how to standardise data in dicts
-* because I added __getitem__ __setite__ to classes to access the data more easily, can now reference data with myeq['fpol'] instead of myeq.data['fpol'].
-On top of this, you could now iterate through myeq.data i.e. could have equilibrium['fpol'] which returns fpol, or equilibrium[some_list_of_keys] to set/get multiple items at once...useful to have in the copy function to get around calling it x times! (in this case must add kwargs to copy functions to copy arbitrary number of items)

 ## Equilibrium Things